handyc/handyc/README.md

 b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b         b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b         b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b         b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
                       a   a   a   a   a   a   a   a   a                                                 a   a   a   a   a   a   a   a   a                                                 a   a   a   a   a   a   a   a   a                                                 a   a   a   a   a   a   a   a   a
-  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c</a>         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c</a>         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c</a>         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c</a>
+  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c         c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c
 </pre>